dbochicchio/vera/VeraAlexa/README.md

 luup.call_action("urn:bochicchio-com:serviceId:VeraAlexa1", "Reset", {}, 666)
 ```

-This will reset cookie, device list and download the bash script again.
+This will reset cookie and device list, and will download the bash script again.

+# jq package
+Wnen *jq* package is installed, the plug-in will automatically switch to the avanced version.
+jq can be installed on Vera via a special dev repo and should be coming with fw 7.32.
+On OpenLuup you can add jq via your package manager.

-# Use in code: Routines (OpenLuup only)
+# Use in code: Routines (requires jq)
-Routines are only supported under OpenLuup (with jq package installed) at the moment:
+Routines are only supported with jq:

 ```
 luup.call_action("urn:bochicchio-com:serviceId:VeraAlexa1",